usbharu/JavaImageSave/README_EN.md

 -h option is help. print help message.

 -o option is set option for search engin.

+-r option is set rotate degree. use this option, It will not auto rotate.

 https://www.so-net.ne.jp/search/image/?count=20&query= (-t option word) (-o option strings)&start=(count of search*20)